 The Adoption Task Force can motivate specific "intangibility industries" such as the software industry through consultation and networking activities to use IC Reporting.
-Included in those consultations should be developers and vendors of Enterprise Resource Planning (ERP) software, like SAP, to convince them to develop software that can help research-intensive SMEs to generate IC statements.
+Included in those consultations should be developers and vendors of Enterprise Resource Planning (ERP) software, like SAP, to convince them to develop software that can help research-intensive SMEs to generate IC Statements.
 These front-runners can be used as leverage to stimulate adoption.

-5.1.5 Act as a catalyst in the development and inclusion IC management and reporting modules into education
+5.1.5 Act as a catalyst in the development and inclusion of IC Management and Reporting modules in Higher Education

-From a series of contacts with both business leaders and senior academics at leading universities and business schools across Europe, it is clear that there is a need for both to be encouraged to give greater emphasis to the preparation of their graduate and MBA students in the 'art' of IC valuation and reporting.
+From a series of contacts with both business leaders and senior academics at leading universities and business schools across Europe, it is clear that there is a need for both to be encouraged to give greater emphasis to the preparation of their graduate and MBA students in the 'art' of IC Valuation and Reporting.
 Among the key justifications for this is the perception among business leaders that any serious attempt to build a 'knowledge based economy' will require education and training in a new set of managerial tools and skills.